dan-kruk/pyselenium/readme.md

 export PYTHONPATH=src

-python -u t/mws/chroot.py
+python -u t/mws/rootcontext/chroot.py

 ```

-take a look at t/mws/chroot.py and just a several functions it refers to
+take a look at various other tests at t/mws/**

-it is a full blown, well focused, complex test - all is tiny, thin, dry
+they are well focused on a specific crosscut UI functionalities

+they are small, fast, modular and easy to read

+to run use command like: `python -u /t/mws/.../<testname.py>`

+using `demo` loop runner try any existing tests found in t/... on all browsers with any number of rounds

+##DEVEL

+build own tests like those seen in t/**

+expand existing modules found in src/**

+add your own modules in src/**

+and build more cool tests in t/**

 **"We now can**

-- do lots of tests just as simple to use as shown above
+- do lots of tests which are just as simple to use as shown above

 - focus on building a very specific tests starting far deep down under well implemented thin functional layers of UI navigation